qwaneu/qwaneu.github.io/_drafts/tdd-0-1-n.md

 application](/2020/09/25/hexagonal-frontend-example.html).
 This application
 supports a facilitator in running a workshop with a development team where team members fill in a survey.
-The facilitator can download the aggregated survey results - called a *Rollup* or Rollup Chart - in CSV format.
+The facilitator can download the aggregated survey results - called a *Rollup* or Rollup Chart - in Comma Separated Values format.
 The CSV contains a line per survey question.

 To test drive the conversion from the Rollup and Survey domain objects to CSV,